Welcome to ReproducibiliTea

 Mannheim

 As our community consists of various disciplines, the ReproducibiliTea Mannheim wants to cover open science topics of broader interest.
-Meetings will be held monthly at every 2nd Tuesday of the month at the Central Institute of Mental Health, Mannheim
+Meetings are held at the CIMH Mannheim, or online via Zoom.

-Our next meeting will take place on February 14th, 17:30, where we will discuss
+Our next meeting will take place at the CIMH Mannheim (Small Seminar Room, Forschungs- und Verwaltungsgebäude, 4.
+Stock) on July 21st, 14:00, where we will discuss

-Email us for details on how to join!
+Email us for details on where to find the room!

 McMaster